bausmeier/node-bitx/README.md

 ### getOrderList([state, ]callback)
 GET https://bitx.co.za/api/1/listorders

-Results can be restricted to only open orders by specifying optionsal state argument with the value `PENDING`.
+Results can be restricted to only open orders by specifying the optional state argument with the value `PENDING`.

 ### getBalance(asset, callback)
 GET https://bitx.co.za/api/1/balance